is regenerating health realistic?

 in my stupid headcanon i like to think that bullets don't actually hit you but you're continuously getting more stressed out and panicked until the last couple ones actually do land and do you in

-Obviously not applicable if the game has the foresight to animate blood splatter coming from you, in which case my character's a tough son of a bitch who can still walk after being shot
+Obviously not applicable if the game has the foresight to animate blood splatter coming from you, in which case my character's a tough son of a b***h who can still walk after being shot

-• 3 weeks ago
+• 8 months ago

 Anonymous

-15. 3 weeks ago
+15. 8 months ago

 Anonymous